 This introduction to computer programming with Python emphasizes multimedia (graphics and sound) applications that are relevant for Web designers, graphic artists, and more.
 Students will explore basic concepts in computer science and computer programming by manipulating digital images and sound files.
 No prior programming experience is needed.
 Not for CMPSCI majors.

-Find override information and the CICS Override Form (opens Nov.
-20th) here.
+Find override information and the CICS Override Form (opens around April 28th) here.
 Please, be sure to indicate that you are an IT Minor.

 |Non CMPSCI Majors ONLY.
 Was CMPSCI 191P||Yes||Approved||Technical|